dream-faster/fold/docs/process.md

 - Sequentially updating
 If training mode is sequential, then update the models for each subsequent fold.
-Plus if model requires continuous updates, then update the model within the fold as well.
+Plus if model is `online`, then update the model within the fold as well.

 - Parallel, independent models
 If training mode is independent, then for each fold, use as many data as possible for the initial training (till `train_window_ends` for each fold)